AndreasAugustin/DocToMarkdown/README.md

 DocToMarkdown
 =============

-Parses the xml documentation of an application to markdown
+I was searching for something to parse my c# documentation to markdown.
+Because the only thing I found here [DocToMarkdown](https://gist.github.com/lontivero/593fc51f1208555112e0) was not fully supporting my needs I wrote this little console application.

-The idea came from [DocToMarkdown](https://gist.github.com/lontivero/593fc51f1208555112e0)
+The idea came from

 ## Some legal stuff ##